harleydutton/tabula-rasa/Sections/New Content (cursed)/limits and restrictions/Scope.md

 ---

 With regards to magic, I think my most recent thought is fireball is probably the appropriate scope, not fire magic.
 Spirit == magic in this canonical scope example (magic > fire magic > fireball)

+---

+- magic skills are a single modifiable skill like fire-ball, not an entire school of related skills

+---

+Many times, players will try to create skills that are much too broad in scope.
+Less frequently, players will make skills that are too narrow in scope.
+Loosely speaking scope represents the percentage of situations a skill can apply to.
+An example of a skill that is too broad is magic as you can do anything you want with it.
+A skill that is too narrow would be death curse as it can only be used to kill someone.
+Somewhere in between we find the skill death magic which has many applications but not infinitely many.
+It has a specific domain in which it is useful.
+Storytellers should specifically look out for skills that are too broad during character creation and veto them.

+---

+skill gripes:

+add an example of/to Scope: fireball, fire magic, magic?